vbfelix/relper/README.md

 ## “is\_” functions

-This functions will check if the value checks a condition.
+This functions return a boolean, given a condition.

 ### is_even